 What Is FINRA?

-The Financial Industry Regulatory Authority, Inc. (“FINRA”) is a private, non-governmental organization that regulates brokers and brokerage firms in the United States.
+The Financial Industry Regulatory Authority, Inc. (FINRA) is a private, non-governmental organization that regulates brokers and brokerage firms in the United States.
 Virtually all disputes between investors and their stockbrokers are decided in the arbitration forum operated by FINRA.
+FINRA is not a government agency but instead operates under the authority of Congress to make sure that investors are treated honestly and fairly.

 Investor rights groups have historically been critical of the FINRA arbitration forum, viewing it merely as an extension of the securities industry itself and as being biased against investors.
-However, over the years, FINRA has made changes to the arbitration process that have served to level the playing field between the investor and investment professionals.
+However, over the years, FINRA has made changes to the arbitration process that have served to level the playing field between investors and investment professionals.
 In our experience, the vast majority of FINRA arbitrators use their common sense to reach fair results.
+Regardless, a FINRA arbitration is final and binding, and it is subject to court review only in very limited instances.

 Some common claims in FINRA arbitrations include: